shahrzad98/nextjs-rollup-graphql/README.md

 Shop maker npm package
 -----
-This project does not have a demo and its copyright is licensed.
+## ⚠️ This is partial project and copy right is licenced.
+(NO DEMO)